Guide to Streaming Video Services

 Price: $10 per month with ads; $16 per month or $160 annually without ads.

 Given its vast library of content, getting Disney+ is a no-brainer for many families.
 Disney, which owns ABC, ESPN, and Hulu, is also the home to all the “Star Wars” movies, as well as Marvel Studios and Pixar.
 It also acquired 20th Century Fox, now renamed 20th Century Studios.
-That brings subscribers movie franchises such as “Avatar,” “Deadpool,” and “X-Men,” and TV shows including “The Simpsons” and “Empire,” as well as National Geographic shows.
+That brings subscribers movie franchises such as “Avatar,” “Deadpool,” and “X-Men,” TV shows including “The Simpsons” and “Empire,” and National Geographic shows.

-Last year, in the fall of 2024, Disney hiked prices for its streaming services.
-The price of Disney+ with ads jumped from $8 to $10 a month, while the ad-free Disney+ Premium went from $14 to $16 a month, and the annual ad-free plan increased from $140 to $160.
+In the fall of 2025, Disney hiked prices for its streaming services.
+The price of Disney+ with ads jumped from $10 to $12 a month, while the ad-free Disney+ Premium went from $16 to $19 a month.

 Some of Disney’s bundles also got price hikes.
-Disney Duo Basic (Disney+ and Hulu with ads) went from $10 to $11 a month, while the Trio Basic plan, which adds ESPN+ with ads, jumped $2 to $17 a month.
-The no-ad Duo Premium plan stays at $20 a month, but the Trio Premium tier (Disney+ and Hulu without ads, plus ESPN+ with ads), is now $27 a month, a $2 increase.
+Disney Duo Basic (Disney+ and Hulu with ads) went from $11 to $13 a month, while the Trio Basic plan, which adds ESPN+ with ads, jumped $3 to $20 a month.
+The no-ad Duo Premium plan stays at $20 a month, but the Trio Premium tier (Disney+ and Hulu without ads, plus ESPN+ with ads) is now $30 a month, a $3 increase.

-On the bright side, the Disney+/HBO Max/Hulu bundle that launched last summer didn’t get a price hike.
-The ad-supported Disney+/HBO Max/Hulu plan stays at $17 a month for now, while the ad-free version costs $30 a month, a savings of 42 percent over subscribing to the services separately.
-Disney+ subscribers also now have access to ABC News Live and several curated theme-based playlists, such as a dedicated preschool content playlist.
+In addition, the Disney+/HBO Max/Hulu bundle also got a price hike.
+The ad-supported plan now costs $20 a month, up $3, while the ad-free version costs $33 a month.
+Disney+ subscribers now also have access to ABC News Live and several curated theme-based playlists, including a dedicated preschool content playlist.

 The other big news is that Disney is merging its Hulu + Live TV service with Fubo.
 You will still be able to subscribe to Hulu + Live TV, and Fubo will remain separate.

 As part of the NBA’s huge $76 billion rights deal with Amazon Prime Video, NBCUniversal, and ESPN/ABC, the latter will remain the home of the ESPN games on Wednesdays, NBA Saturday primetime on showdowns on ABC, and NBA Sunday Showcase packages, along with the NBA Finals and Christmas Day contests.
-The 11-year deal starts with the 2025 to 2026 season.
+The 11-year deal started with the 2025/2026 season.

-In a move reminiscent of Netflix’s efforts to stop password sharing, Disney+ is alerting U.S. subscribers caught sharing their passwords that they are in violation of its terms and offering them a chance to add people to their accounts for a fee.
+In a move reminiscent of Netflix’s efforts to curb password sharing, Disney+ is alerting U.S. subscribers who share their passwords that they are in violation of its terms and offering them a chance to add people to their accounts for a fee.
 According to an Associated Press report, violators could see their Disney+ service limited or terminated.
 This follows a change in Hulu member agreements that also imposed sharing limitations.

 Sign up for Disney+.